iogbole/israelo/_posts/2021-02-17-kids-who-code.md

 ---

 Time moves quickly, but the evolution of technology advances at an even more rapid pace.
 20 years ago, self-driving cars were merely a dream; today, they're being tested and created by the leading car manufacturers worldwide.
-These technology advancements have one thing in common: they start as a single line of code.
+These technological advancements have one thing in common: they start as a single line of code.
 Coding could someday very well become an integral part of early education as reading, writing, and maths.

 Coding is a creative activity that any kid can engage in, and teaching kids how to code should be top of mind for parents and guardians - even those who cannot code.
 The benefits of learning to code are enormous: building simple animations and games helps kids refine their design, logic, and problem-solving abilities, and also allows them to express ideas and creativity in unique ways.